photoprism/photoprism-docs/docs/developer-guide/api/oidc.md

 ### Deleting Accounts

-Deleted accounts remain linked to the *Subject ID*, so logging in via *OIDC* is no longer possible and no new account can be registered for the same the *Subject ID* either.
+Deleted accounts remain linked to the *Subject ID*, so logging in via *OIDC* is no longer possible and no new account can be registered for the same *Subject ID* either.

 If you wish to change the connected user account or create a new account instead, you must therefore change the authentication for the old account to *None* before deleting it.